VladZg/Alpha-Blending_Optimization/Readme.md

     used commands: _mm_store_si128

 ### AVX2 optimization
-in process...
+... only for subscribed users ...
+... pay us and keep up to date with updates ...

 ## Perfomance
-To evaluate and compare the speed of working algorithms I calculate fps value of 10 cycles of Alpha-Blending
+To evaluate and compare the speed of algorithms I calculate fps value of 10 cycles of Alpha-Blending

 ``fps = 1 / blending_time``